USStateDept/State-TalentMAP/DEPLOY.md

 # Deploying the web app

-The instruction below are for installing the web application on a CentOS or RedHat Linux server
+The instructions below are for installing the web application on a CentOS or RedHat Linux server.

 ## Install dependencies